scalaz/scalaz/README.md

 For some degree of backwards compability with Scalaz 6, the über-import of `import scalaz.Scalaz._` will import *all* implicit conversions that provide syntax (as well as type class instances and other functions).
-However, it is recommended to review usage of this and replace with more focussed imports.
+However, we recommend to review usage of this and replace with more focussed imports.

 ### Standalone Type Class Usage